 - If it is not checked, click change settings and tick both the columns.

 See if the problem is solved.

-6. Check if computers are on same network and IP address
+6. Check if computers are on the same network and IP address

-Minecraft LAN works only if all the computers are connected via same network.
-If they are not on the same network, or connected to other networks, the problem may arise.
-Connect to same network via an ethernet connection or same Wi-Fi.
-Also, all the users must be on same IP address, just search on internet for IP address and cross check with other players.
+Minecraft LAN works only if all the computers are connected via the same network.
+If they are not on the same network or connected to other networks, the problem may arise.
+Connect to the same network via an ethernet connection or same Wi-Fi.
+Also, all the users must be on the same IP address, just search on the internet for IP address and cross-check with other players.

 7. Ensure same game version

-Sometimes, different version of Minecraft game may lead the LAN service to crash and not work properly.
+Sometimes, a different version of the Minecraft game may lead the LAN service to crash and not work properly.
 To check the version:

 - Open the Minecraft Launcher.

 - Choose the version from the user-version menu.

 If none of the above methods work, try using the method of reinstalling the Minecraft app and see if the problem is solved.